rogerhu/compsci_guides/3Sum.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

+General Idea: use the two pointers pattern to make sure the result contains unique triplets

 ```markdown
 First, sort the array.
 Have two pointers l and r where l starts from i + 1 and r in reverse. ie len(nums)-1.
 Here i is the index of n.